openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 @sphinxdirective

 .. note::

-   Only CPU is supported for inference if you install OpenVINO via Homebrew.

    Installing OpenVINO Runtime from Homebrew is recommended for C++ developers.
    If you work with Python, consider :doc:`installing OpenVINO from PyPI <openvino_docs_install_guides_installing_openvino_pip>`

-   The current Homebrew package provides inference support for CPU only.

 You can use `Homebrew <https://brew.sh/>`__ to install OpenVINO Runtime on macOS and Linux.
 OpenVINO™ Development Tools can be installed via PyPI only.